 2. Modify your registry

-- Follow the installation steps until you reach This PC can’t run Windows 11 screen.
+- Start the Windows 11 installation and follow the installation steps until you reach This PC can’t run Windows 11 screen.

 - Press Shift + F10 on your keyboard.
 That should open Command Prompt.

 - When the Command Prompt starts, type regedit.exe, and press Enter.